BCCL-IIITH/Workshop_Neuroimaging/index.md

  familiarize with Neuroimaging workflows/pipelines that include processing multiple modalities of Neuroimaging.

- This workshop is conducted every **Saturday** starting from **August 3rd 2024** that runs over approximately 3 months covering several topics conduting in multiple sessions each week.
+ This workshop is conducted every **Saturday** starting from **August 10th 2024** that runs over complete semester covering several topics conduting in multiple sessions each week.
 In the initial days, we will cover brief overview of the data types and data organization that the Neuroimaging community prefer, followed by basics in data handling and visualization such that the stage is set for actual data analysis/workflows.
 For a precise outline of this workshop, please consult the respective [page](outline "Outline of the workshop").

 This workshop utilizes pre-coded packages or softwares that are easy to download and install.
 Mostly coded in Python, MATLAB, C++ etc. For hands on practicising, we can rely on Jupyter notebooks.